 An Auditor must complete the Security and Privacy Controls Assessment Test Plan (SAP), which must be submitted to CMS for review at least thirty (30) days prior to initiating the Security and Privacy Controls Assessment (SCA) portion of the audit.
-The Auditor will complete a privacy and security audit utilizing the NEE SSP Template 76 to ensure that the prospective EDE Entity complies with applicable requirements as defined in HHS regulations and these Guidelines.
-The Auditor must use NIST SP 800-53A 77 which describes the appropriate assessment procedure (examine, interview, and test) for each control to evaluate that the control is effectively implemented and operating as intended.
-A prospective EDE Entity must submit the resulting privacy and security audit package to CMS.
+The Auditor will complete a privacy and security audit utilizing the NEE SSP Template78 to ensure that the prospective EDE Entity complies with applicable requirements as defined in HHS regulations and these Guidelines.
+The Auditor must use NIST SP 800-53A79 which describes the appropriate assessment procedure (examine, interview, and test) for each control to evaluate that the control is effectively implemented and operating as intended.
+A prospective EDE Entity must submit the resulting privacy and security audit package to CMS consistent with VII.A.i, Required Privacy and Security Audit Documentation, below.

 CMS will allow EDE Entities to leverage prior audits that assessed some or all controls to satisfy some or all of the privacy and security audit requirements.
 To leverage a prior audit, the prior audit must have been conducted within one year of the date the EDE Entity submits its current audit documentation to CMS.
 Exhibit 6 describes the review areas and review standards for the privacy and security requirements.
 The findings of the Auditor reviews are to be documented in the Security Privacy Assessment Report (SAR).

-76 The current NEE SSP Template is based on NIST SP 800-53 Rev. 4.
+78 The current NEE SSP Template is based on NIST SP 800-53 Rev. 4.

-77 The current NEE SSP Template is based on NIST SP 800-53 Rev. 4 so Auditors should refer to the NIST SP 800-53 A for Rev. 4.
+79 The current NEE SSP Template is based on NIST SP 800-53 Rev. 4 so Auditors should refer to the NIST SP 800-53 A for Rev. 4.